anthonymonori/website/_posts/2016-12-24-back-from-span15.md

 All the attendees received a goodie bag filled with love by the Google Design team, including a book about the conference, containing all the talks and discussions that we had during the London and New York events.
 They put a lot of effort into designing the book, and even wrote about it over [here](https://design.google.com/articles/first-edition/).

-Lastly, I would like to thank the organisers for inviting me to attend this private event, and to all the great folks whom I met over the week(end) in London!
+Lastly, I would like to thank the organisers for inviting me to attend this event, and to all the great folks whom I met over the weekend in London!